lcances/dcase2020_task4/README.md

 # dcase2020

-To clone the project, be awere that there is some submodules used:
+To clone the project, be aware that there is some submodules used:
 ```bash
 git clone https://github.com/leocances/dcase2020.git
 cd dcase2020